Branding your strategy: how CMOs can lead with a big organising idea

 Organising ideas don’t compete with strategy; they complement it – at least they should.

-There’s no inherent reason why strategy consultants couldn’t complement their analysis and recommendations with big resonant ideas to help bring them to life in the organisations they serve.
+There’s no inherent reason why strategy consultants should not complement their analysis and recommendations with big, resonant ideas to help bring them to life in the organisations they serve.

 But they mostly don’t – even though many of the biographical strategy books they have on their bookshelves (Steve Jobs, Richard Branson, Bill Gates) are littered with them.